 Estimated Time Order is Ready

 The stakeholder requested that the new site have the same fun and "devilish" feel as the original Torchy's website.
-After reviewing the Trochy's website, I created a style guide utilizing Torchy's color palette, fonts, similar buttons, icons and imagery.
+After reviewing the Torchy's website, I created a style guide utilizing their color palette, fonts, similar buttons, icons and imagery.

 I tested all the color combinations we planned on using for accessibility and all of them passed.
 I also checked the Torchy's website for alt text on images and a screen reader, however they did not have either.
 We planned to add both to our site, so that everyone can place an order on The Devil Made Me Do It website.